darylng154/portfolio/README.md

 ## Description

 This repository showcases projects that I am proud of.
+I organized it by the language and then how interesting it was.
 You can find the links to the source code under each projects' programming language.
 My personal favorites are Google Maps and AWS Frontend Login and Sign-Up as they display my passion and skills to learn a new language (Dart) and framework (Flutter) to work with my clients by providing them with neat and well-documented code to continue on with the next team.